 Why does red cabbage change colour?

 In an acidic food there is an excess of protons (H+) whereas in an alkaline food there is an excess of OH–.
 These small ions float around and will interact with other molecules present in the food.
 In the case of red cabbage they will interact with the anthocyanins.
 As a result of these interactions the anthocyanins will change colour.
-It’s a bit too complex to dig into the details, but have a look at the articles mentioned in the sources at the bottom of this post for a further explanation.

 The colours red cabbage can get